hpe-storage/scod/docs/csi_driver/using.md

 The two `StorageClass` parameters `nfsResourceLimitsCpuM` and `nfsResourceLimitsMemoryMi` control how much CPU and memory it may consume.
 Tests show that the NFS server consumes about 150MiB at instantiation.

 The HPE CSI Driver now also incorporates a Pod Monitor to delete `Pods` that have become unavailable due to the Pod status changing to `NodeLost` or a node becoming unreachable that the `Pod` runs on.
 Be default the Pod Monitor only watches the NFS Server Provisioner `Deployments`.
 It may be used for any `Deployment`.
-See [Pod Monitor](monitor.md) on how to use it.
+See [Pod Monitor](monitor.md) on how to use it, especially the [limitations](monitor.md#limitations).

 See [diagnosing NFS Server Provisioner issues](diagnostics.md#nfs_server_provisioner_resources) for further details.